EBPaz/School_District_Analysis/README.md

 Monali, monalipatel19 on Slack, the Learning Assistant, helped me go back and re-calculate my School Types code to find the types per school. originally, I had just counted them as in an array and when I got to making my dataframe, that obviously wouldn't work.
 She helped me switch from just a school type count to --school_type = school_data.set_index(["school_name"])["type"] --

+Classmate, Tahseen, shared a change she had to make to her pd.cut code when creating the bins for the Scores by School Spending dataframe.
+She says she was helped via tutor with this as well.
+This was discussed in our own zoom study group we created.
+The data being input for had to come from a higher up data reference.
+I used "per_school_capita" as the data marker for the "Per Student Budget" column.